 (-025) First CapEx Settlement Agreement Tariff Sheets Filing.
-As directed in the August 1, 2023 order conditionally approving the First CapEx Settlement Agreement,31 Mystic filed, on August 31, 2023, revised tariff records in eTariff format, effective June 1, 2022, to reflect the FERC's action ("Tariff Sheets Filing").
-Comments, if any, on the Tariff Sheets filing were due on or before September 20, 2023; none were filed.
-The Tariff Sheets filing is pending before the FERC.
+As directed in the August 1, 2023 order conditionally approving the First CapEx Settlement Agreement, Mystic filed, on August 30, 2023, revised tariff records in eTariff format, effective June 1, 2022, to reflect the FERC's action ("Tariff Sheets Filing").
+Comments on the Tariff Sheets filing were due on or before September 20, 2023; none were filed.
+The Tariff Sheets filing was accepted on October 27, 2023 (effective June 1, 2022).

-(-024) Mystic Request for Rehearing of Mystic I Order on Remand Denied By Operation of Law.
-On April 27, 2023, Mystic requested rehearing and/or clarification of the March 28, 2023 Mystic I Order on Remand.32 Mystic asserted that (a) the FERC should have considered and rejected NESCOE's arguments about "truing up" and challenging the Revenue Credit; (b) the Tank Congestion Charge and the calculation of the Forward Sales Margin credited to Mystic and its ratepayers should not be included in the true-up process; and (c) if the FERC does not grant rehearing on (a) or (b), in the alternative, it should clarify that the scope of review during the true-up for Revenue Credits and the Forward Sale Margin Shared with Mystic is not a prudence review and does not require disclosure of granular, unmasked transaction data.
-On May 12, ENECOS answered Mystic and urged the FERC to require that Mystic submit full data on its Revenue Credit and sliding-scale revenue sharing calculations in the Information Exchange and Challenge procedure under Schedule 3A to the COSA.
-On May 15, ISO-NE filed limited comments to provide the FERC with further information and to note that should the Commission allow interested parties to review Mystic's revenue credits during the true-up process, the review should be facilitated by Mystic.
-ISO-NE stated that the data involved in the calculation of Mystic's revenue credits are confidential under ISO-NE's Information Policy but Mystic is provided with the necessary data to calculate the revenue credits.
-On May 25, 2023, Mystic moved to lodge ISO-NE's May 25, 2023 Audit Controls Memorandum to provide the FERC with a more complete description of the various controls and audits that apply to the Mystic COSA.
+(-024) Mystic Request for Rehearing of Mystic I Order on Remand.
+On April 27, 2023, Mystic requested rehearing and/or clarification of the March 28, 2023 Mystic I Order on Remand.
+Mystic asserted that (a) the FERC should have considered and rejected NESCOE's arguments about "truing up" and challenging the Revenue Credit; (b) the Tank Congestion Charge and the calculation of the Forward Sales Margin credited to Mystic and its ratepayers should not be included in the true-up process; and (c) if the FERC does not grant rehearing on (a) or (b), in the alternative, it should clarify that the scope of review during the true-up for Revenue Credits and the Forward Sale Margin Shared with Mystic is not a prudence review and does not require disclosure of granular, unmasked transaction data.
+On May 30, 2023, the FERC issued a "Notice of Denial of Rehearings by Operation of Law and Providing for Further Consideration".
+The Notice confirmed that the 60-day period during which a